Hi there, love. I’m glad you’re here.

 Here’s a little more about me and what you’ll find here.

 I find joy in telling stories that change stories.
 A former marketing and communications executive, I now share more than 30 years of insight and wisdom with emerging leaders and ministries that long to make a true impact.
-I’m honored to gather words and images that inspire others to action as the social media director of Orphan Outreach.
-I’m also a writer, blogger, and speaker – sharing battle-tested wisdom about leadership, advocacy marketing, and finding God in the most beautiful and painful of circumstances.
+I’m honored to gather words and images that inspire others to action as Engagement Manager for Orphan Outreach.
+I’m also a writer, author, blogger, and speaker—sharing battle-tested wisdom about leadership, advocacy marketing, and finding God in the most beautiful and painful of circumstances.

 I write insightful articles to help leaders do their jobs better, and there are a lot of "5 great ways" or "3 tips" language in them.
 Tips and tricks are great for things like interviews, debriefs, and how to encourage your staffs and volunteers.